facebookarchive/caffe2/_docs/brew.md

 model.net.FC([blob_in, weights, bias], blob_out, **kwargs)
 ```

 Luckily Caffe2 helper functions are here to help.
-Helper functions are wrappers functions that create a complete layer for a model.
+Helper functions are wrapper functions that create a complete layer for a model.
 The helper function will typically handle parameter initialization, operator definition, and engine selection.
 Caffe2 default helper functions are named in Python PEP8 function convention.
 For example, using [python/helpers/fc.py](https://github.com/caffe2/caffe2/blob/master/caffe2/python/helpers/fc.py), implementing an `FC` Op via the helper function `fc` is much simpler:

 **An easier way using a helper function:**